kingdomallies/wro24-kingdomallies/WRO/README.md

-WRO Future Engineers Team Kingdom Allies Engineering Documentation
+# WRO Future Engineers Team Kingdom Allies Engineering Documentation

+This repository contains engineering materials of The Robot, a vehicle's model from Team Kingdom Allies, for the WRO Future Engineers competition for the 2024 season.

 ====

 ## Content